Equivariant Heegaard genus of reducible 3-manifolds: General Notions, Orbifold Sums, and Orbifold Heegaard surfaces

 Throughout all manifolds and orbifolds are orientable.
 If $X$ is a topological space, we let $Y \cpt X$ mean that $Y$ is a path component of $X$.
 We let $X \setminus Y$ denote the complement of an open regular neighborhood of $Y$ in $X$.
-We let $|X|$ denote the number of components.
-Throughout we consider only $G$-manifolds $W$ without nonseparating spheres and only finite groups $G$ of orientation-preserving diffeomorphisms.
-Although we do not consider orientation-reversing elements, our methods should prove useful for studying those as well.
-A subset $Y \subset W$ of a $G$-manifold $W$ is \defn{equivariant} if for each $\phi \in G$, either $\phi(Y) = Y$ or $\phi(Y) \cap Y = \nil$.

 We refer the reader to \cites{Boileau, Cooper} for more on orbifolds.
 Suppose that $(M,T)$ is an orbifold.
 A properly embedded orientable surface $S \subset M$, transverse to $T$, naturally inherits the structure of a 2-suborbifold; that is a surface locally modelled on the quotient of a disc or half disc by a finite group of orientation-preserving isometries.
 We call the points $S \cap T$ the \defn{punctures} of $S$.
 If $p \in S \cap T$ is a puncture its \defn{weight} $\weight(p)$ is the weight of the edge intersecting it.
 The \defn{orbifold characteristic} of $S$ is defined to be: